AutodeskGames/stingray-docs/source/source_access/getting_started/software_requirements.md

 Install the XDK: the Xbox One platform libraries.
 You need the **SR_DOC_XDK_VERSION** release.
 Other versions may or may not be compatible.

-You can download the SDK from the Microsoft Game Developer Network Portal, available to registered developers at <https://developer.xboxlive.com/>.
+You can download the SDK from the Microsoft Game Developer Network Portal, which is available to registered developers at <https://developer.xboxlive.com/>.

 ## Mac OS X development machines, for iOS support